Scalable Mechanistic Neural Networks for Differential Equations and Machine Learning: Scalable Mechanistic Neural Networks

 \looseness=-1 For the matrix $\bm{M}$, only the non-zero blocks $\bm{M}_{t}$ and $\bm{N}_{t}$ need to be computed and stored.
 This can be achieved using efficient dense matrix operations with appropriately formatted dependencies $c$, $d$, $u$, and $s$.
 The matrix $\bm{A}$ does not need to be explicitly constructed.
 We present the detailed forward pass calculations for computing $\bm{M}$ and $\bm{\beta}$ in Appendix~\ref{appendix:compute_m_and_beta} and omit them in this subsection.
 The backward pass is supported by automatic differentiation.

 \looseness=-1 For solving the linear system $\bm{M} \bm{y} = \bm{\beta}$, we propose an efficient GPU-friendly algorithm (Algorithm~\ref{alg:solver_forward}).
-Specifically, we can factorize the positive-definite matrix $\bm{M}$ to a banded lower triangular matrix $\bm{P}$ and a block diagonal lower triangular matrix $\bm{L}$ using blocked versions of LDL and Cholesky decompositions such that
+Specifically, because $\bm{M} = \bm{A}^\top \bm{W} \bm{A}$, $\bm{M}$ is positive-definite, and we can factorize $\bm{M}$ to a banded lower triangular matrix $\bm{P}$ and a block diagonal lower triangular matrix $\bm{L}$ using blocked versions of LDL and Cholesky decompositions such that

 where $\bm{P}$ and $\bm{L}$ are partitioned into block matrices in the same form as $\bm{M}$: